 Your academic performance in high school matters – with your core academic courses having the most impact on your admission decision.

 We will recalculate a core GPA and give extra consideration for any college-level and honors classes.

 Standardized test scores are taken into consideration after your high school transcript.

 Students can self-report scores on the application instead of sending official copies.
-Admitted students who plan to enroll must provide official scores by June 15, 2019.
+Admitted students who plan to enroll for Fall 2019 must provide official scores by June 15, 2019.

 You can provide the ACT (Concordia code 2104) or SAT (Concordia code 6113) or both.

 If you take a test more than once, we will use the best subscores among your tests to calculate a composite "superscore."

 New in 2018: Concordia College now utilizes self-reported scores from national college entrance exams.
 This policy was designed to lessen the burden on students in their college application process and accelerate our ability to communicate an admission decision in a timely manner.
 Concordia reviews scores from college entrance exams in order to determine college readiness and evaluate students for merit scholarships.
 Because the use of the national test scores is crucial to student success, the College does require students to provide official test scores prior to the first day of class.
 This allows both the College and the student confidence in their final eligibility for merit and academic course placement in the first semester of study.
 Any discrepancies between official and self-reported scores could result in a change of admission status or scholarship eligibility.